 - Cut the stretched earlobe hole in half.

 - Remove excess stretched tissue from the ear.

 - Stitch the two halves of the earlobe together.

 Ear stretching is safe if you’re patient and follow the steps closely and carefully.
-Stretch too fast, and you may get an infection or injure your ears permanently.
+Stretching too quickly may cause an infection or injure your ears permanently.

 Taking good care of your ears is also crucial.
 If you don’t follow a good aftercare routine, you risk infecting your piercing or causing a buildup of unwanted scar tissue.

 Stretch your ears slowly.
-Make sure you take the necessary aftercare steps every day until you’ve reached the gauge you want.
+Make sure you take the necessary aftercare steps every day until you’ve reached the gauge that you wanted.